Tia-Ali/character-casting-booth/CSS_tutorial/CSS_intro.md

 ### Selectors and Properties

-A CSS rule targets elements using selectors and applies properties with values.
+A CSS rule targets elements using selectors and applies the defined properties to those elements.

 ```css
 h1 {